-Prerequisite: IROB1701 or IROB1712 Introduces various methodologies for analysing work and organisational phenomena.
+Introduces various methodologies for analysing work and organisational phenomena.
 Topics include case study analysis, historical method, the use of focus groups, survey design and analysis, and basic statistical techniques used to make inferences from data.
-The subject focuses on how these techniques are used by analysts and practitioners to examine specific problems or questions within organisational contexts, and by human resources management and industrial relations professionals.
-These problems include: recruitment and selection techniques, performance appraisal, the effects of performance-based pay systems, the experience and effects of organisational change on employee behaviour, analysing the effects of policies and institutions on labour markets and industrial
+The course focuses on how these techniques are used by analysts and practitioners to examine specific problems or questions within organisational contexts, and by human resources management and industrial relations professionals.
+These problems include: recruitment and selection techniques, performance appraisal, the effects of performance-based pay systems, the experience and effects of organisational change on employee behaviour, analysing the effects of policies and institutions on labour markets and industrial relations outcomes.

+Management and Employment Relations

-IROB3705 Industrial Relations 3A (Management and Employment Relations) Staff Contact: Dr C Wright S1 L2 T1.5 CP15 Prerequisite: IROB2704 or IROB3728
+Staff Contact: Dr C Wright UOC6 HPW3.5 WKS14 S1

-This subject covers: organisations of employers; employer organisation structure and strategy; employer associations' relations with firms; multi-employer and single employer bargaining; corporate strategy; the structure of private and public sector organisations in relation to their environments; management values and ideology regarding employee motivation and regulation; management strategy and practice regarding employees and unions; the personnel and industrial relations; management effectiveness in employee relations.
+Covers: organisations of employers; employer organisation structure and strategy; employer associations relations with firms; multiemployer and single employer bargaining; corporate strategy; the structure of private and public sector organisations in relation to their environments; management values and ideology regarding employee motivation and regulation; management strategy and practice regarding employees and unions; the personnel and industrial relations function; line management and employee relations; management effectiveness in employee relations.

-Industrial Relations 3B (Industrial Relations Policies and Processes)
+Industrial Relations Policies and Processes

-Staff Contact: Prof M Quinlan S2 L2 T1.5 CP15 Prerequisite: IROB3705
+Staff Contact: Prof M Quinlan UOC6 HPW3.5 WKS14 S2

-This subject focuses on institutional structures, policies and procedures in industrial relations conflict resolution under arbitration and bargaining.
+Focuses on institutional structures, policies and procedures in industrial relations conflict resolution under arbitration and bargaining.
 Topics include: theoretical aspects; problems and issues in arbitration and bargaining; models of bargaining and arbitration; compulsory arbitration in the context of collective bargaining and the relative merits of the two methods under varying standards for evaluation; new work patterns, flexibility and award restructuring.